Doolittle Dr. & Swan Way, Oakland, CA

 *Parking for major sporting and Coliseum events: $40 per vehicle.

 Dogs: No fee.
 Dogs are not allowed in the marsh areas.
-Dogs must be on leash (six-foot maximum) elsewhere in the park.
+Dogs must be on a leash (six-foot maximum) elsewhere in the park.

 > Trail Map